ucsb-cs56-w18/ucsb-cs56-w18.github.io/_lab/lab01.md

     Do a `ls` to verify that it got created.

-10. To see it online, go to your repo on github.com, and under Settings for your repo, find the section for Github Pages, and select the master branch and `docs` folder as shown here:
+10. To put in online, go to your repo on github.com, and under Settings for your repo, find the section for Github Pages, and select the master branch and `docs` folder as shown here:

     ![docs folder](gh3.png)

+   Visit the url shown there.
+You may have to add `/javadoc` at the end of the URL.

+   Edit the README.md for your repo and put the correct javadoc link into the README.md in place of the one that you see in the placeholder text there.
+While you are there, read through the README.md that came with the starter code, and make other adjustments as indicated.

 9. You are now ready to work on the programming part of the lab.